What is a loan?

 There are different types of loans that are designed for different needs and circumstances, including:

-- Personal loans - Taken out by individuals and can be used for any purpose
+- Personal loans - Taken out by individuals and can be used for a range of purposes

 - Guarantor loans - Require someone to agree to act as a guarantor and make repayments if the borrower can’t